This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 A thoracic back strain is a muscle or tendon injury in your upper or middle back.
 You may have pain, muscle spasms, swelling, or stiffness.
-The strain may be caused by a back injury, poor posture, or lifting a heavy object.
-Too much activity can also cause a strain.
 A mild strain may cause minor pain that goes away in a few days.
 A more severe strain may cause the muscle or tendon to tear.
 There is a very small chance you may need surgery to fix the tear.

 - You have chest pain or shortness of breath.